wangyu09/exkaldi/README.md

 ```

 3. We prepared some sample programs to show how to use ExKaldi to train a coustic model and build a ASR system.
-Please download them from https://github.com/wangyu09/exkaldi/examplecode (or clone ExKaldi project).
+Please download them from https://github.com/wangyu09/exkaldi/examplecode (or clone the ExKaldi source code).

-4. Framework, Chainer or Pytorch, is expected in you machine.
+Framework, Chainer or Pytorch, is expected in you machine.
 Concerning Chainer framework, know more about it from https://chainer.org/ .
 You can install it directly by runing:
 ```
 pip install chainer
 ```

-5. Taking a Chainer DNN model based on TIMIT corpus example.
+4. Taking a Chainer DNN model based on TIMIT corpus example.
 Before this, fmllr feature file, alignment file and decoding graph are required.
 Run the follow scipts to obtain them respectively.
 Please prepare TIMIT corpus in advance.
 ```
 cd kaldi/egs/timit/s5